sonic-net/SONiC/doc/logging/persistent_logger/persistent_loglevel.md

   With the current implementation, we don't flush the CONFIG DB before warm-reboot, which means that if the user configures some loglevel (for example, debug), after warm-reboot, the system startup with the same configurable loglevel (debug).

+## 6.1 Support warm upgrade:

+ Since we are not flushing the LOGLEVEL DB when we perform a warm upgrade, we need to update the db migrator.
+  - Add LOGLEVEL DB connector in the db migrator.
+  - In case of a warm upgrade, move Logger tables from LOGLEVEL DB to CONFIG DB (with a minor change in the key).
+  - Exposing the "del" function from the swss-common/sonicv2-connector.h to the db migrator.

 # 7 Yang model

   The following YANG model will be added in order to provide support for the Logger: